TwilioDevEd/appointment-reminders-node/README.md

     ```

 4. Edit the sample configuration file `.env` to match your configuration.
+Remember to set your MongoDb connection strings for both environments.

    Once you have edited the `.env` file, if you are using a UNIX operating system, just use the source command to load the variables into your environment: